shushcat/mla_paper_template/README.md

 - `main.md`: the document itself.
 - `mla8.csl`: citation style information for MLA from [](http://citationstyles.org/).
-- `hanging_indent_bib.latex`: makes sure that the "Works Cited" section is unnumbered and its entries with hanging indents.
+- `hanging_indent_bib.latex`: makes sure that the "Works Cited" section is unnumbered and its entries have hanging indents.
 - `pandoc_template.latex`: MLA styling for the body of the document.
 - `references.bib`: references (in [BibTeX format](https://en.wikipedia.org/wiki/BibTeX#Bibliographic_information_file)) go here.
 - `Makefile`: build rules.